Parable of the Renegades

 "Are you sure?
 Davis raised one of his eyebrows.
 "You're about to hit the climax if you're there."

 "It's fine.
 Really.
 C'mon, let's pass by my place before you head home."

 On the way to Lucas' house, Davis revealed there was some breaking news during the morning assembly.
 Thirteen students have been reported by their parents to have gone missing when they didn't come home the previous night.

 Lucas didn't need to ask for their identities.
 Those thirteen students were the group of friends that made the Knights of Viola, who were all killed unceremoniously by Rio.

 Lucas and Davis walked across the asphalt and over the sidewalk until they reached a house with the number "610" embedded in its front door.
-Approaching it, Lucas tried to turn the knob but it refused to budge.
-Remembering he locked it earlier before leaving for school, he searched the left pocket in his tight-fitting jeans for the key needed to unlock the door.
-His pants may have been riddled with cuts now but at least the pockets weren't damaged in any way.
+Approaching it, Lucas tried to turn the knob, but it refused to budge.
+Remembering that he locked it earlier before leaving for school, he searched the left pocket in his tight-fitting jeans for the key needed to unlock the door.
+His pants may have numerous cuts now but at least the pockets weren't damaged in any way.
 Right after finding the key and before he could insert it into the doorknob's keyhole, Lucas and Davis were bathed in an invisible field that triggered a sudden sensation.